Caesars Entertainment Might Leverage the Horseshoe Brand in Las Vegas

 The company transitioned its operations to casino venues and later health clubs.
 It went on to sell Bally’s Las Vegas to Hilton Hotels just 10 years later in 1996.

 The evolution of that single casino property led to a major renovation in 2000 by Park Place as the new owner-operator.
-After another acquisition in 2005 by Harrah’s Entertainment, it was branded under the Caesars Entertainment company name, the company with a Caesars Online Casino.
+After another acquisition in 2005 by Harrah’s Entertainment, it was branded under the Caesars Entertainment company name, the company with a Caesars bonus code among other online incentives to register.

 As of 2010, the only two Bally’s casino venues in the US were in Las Vegas and Atlantic City.
 That remains the case today following one more change in ownership.